gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideHtml5Storage.md

 ## Details You Should Know About HTML5 Storage<a id="Overview"></a>

-To use HTML5 storage features, you  need to know about lifespan (persistence) of local and session storage, about their scope--which windows and tabs can access the storage, and which tabs and windows can listen for storage events.
+To use HTML5 storage features, you  need to know about lifespan (persistence) of local and session storage, about their scope &mdash; which windows and tabs can access the storage, and which tabs and windows can listen for storage events.

 ### LocalStorage and SessionStorage